zircleUI/zircleUI/README.md

 ## Use it in HTML

-Copy the built `dist/` directory into your site and serve it over HTTP:
+Copy the `dist/` directory from the npm package (or from a local build) into your site and serve it over HTTP:

 ```html
 <link rel="stylesheet" href="./dist/zircle.css">